 - Incorrect medication dosage that led to the deterioration of a patient’s condition

 - Malfunctioning medical equipment

 - Incorrect reading of a lab test result

 - Poor documentation and maintenance of medical records

 How to Pursue A Case of Hospital Negligence

-If you or a loved one was injured due to hospital negligence, contact our lawyers for a FREE case evaluation today.
-Our New York hospital negligence attorneys have secured millions in compensation for malpractice victims, and we can help you receive your due compensation.
+If you or your loved one was injured due to hospital negligence, contact our lawyers for a FREE case evaluation today.
+Our New York hospital negligence attorneys have secured millions in payment for malpractice victims, and we can help you receive your due compensation.